 Researchers embark on amazing adventures across the world to discover and describe new species of fauna and their relationship with the environment, provide valuable advice to policymakers, lawyers and corporations, and act as custodians of the Museum's extensive national collections.

 Our scientists are world leaders in fields such as evolutionary biology, mineralogy, palaeontology and terrestrial invertebrates.
-Each week, UNLOCKED brings you the hidden gems from the South Australian Museum.
+Unlocked brings you the hidden gems from the South Australian Museum.

 Be inspired as you unearth the secrets of our science.

 In a global first, the South Australian Museum is teaming with the Smithsonian, the New York Botanic Gardens, Chicago’s Field Museum, the Australian Museum and other natural history museums to bring more of their extensive collections online.

 Worldwide Engagement for Digitizing Biocollections (WeDigBio), a four-day global blitz of online crowdsourcing, aims to help transcribe biodiversity research collections and is being held from 22 to 25 October 2015.

 This exciting global effort brings to the fore the vital role that museum collection managers and volunteers play in transcribing museum artefacts to online databases.View

 Despite temperatures dropping well below -60 °C in Antarctica, micro-animals like nematodes (commonly known as roundworms), rotifers (wheel animals) and tardigrades (water bears), can survive the most extreme environmental conditions.